 Power banks can be real lifesavers, but sometimes they can give us headaches too.
 One of the most common problems with portable chargers is that their lights might blink in a specific pattern which is not easy to understand.
 Erratic light blinking can also be associated with other issues such as the power bank not charging.
 In this article, we’ll be exploring some of the most common causes and solutions.

 Most power banks have 4 small blue LED lights to provide you information about the state of your power bank.
 When you connect your power bank to a power outlet to load it, one of the LED lights will usually blink, indicating that the power bank is taking up the charge.

-While connected to the power source, the power bank LED lights indicate the charge taken up by the power bank:
+So the power bank LED lights indicate the current charge of the battery:

 - 1st light blinking means it is charged between 0%-25%

 - 2nd light blinking means is charged between 25%-50%